alunperkins/holdall/README.md

 /media/thumbdrive/holdallFolder.

-$ bash holdall /media/thumbdrive/holdallFolder
+$ bash holdall.sh /media/thumbdrive/holdallFolder

 Follow the prompts.
 It will create a template locations-list file and tell you where it is.
 Use any text editor to put into it the locations of files/folders you want to sync.
 Put each location on a separate line.
 See "using holdall" for help with understanding the locations-list files.

 Run it again to sync.

-$ bash holdall /media/thumbdrive/holdallFolder
+$ bash holdall.sh /media/thumbdrive/holdallFolder

 Carry to other your computers and repeat.